-- When Dekker is yelling at Slater to stop during his first appearance, it normally sounds like the typical thing he does whenever he is on screen (unintelligible angrish).
-However, the look on his face and the stuff he's saying sounds more out of concern for Jack.
+- In the climax to Jack Slater III', when Dekker is yelling at Slater to stop during his first appearance, it normally sounds like the typical thing he does whenever he is on screen (unintelligible angrish).
+However, the look on his face and the stuff he's saying sounds more out of distress.
 Turns out this was because he knew Jack's son was one of the hostages and he was merely trying to keep Jack from being too emotionally involved in the situation.

 - The off-screen moment that Danny describes, where Jack saved Dekker, who generally does nothing but yell at him, from public humiliation.

 - Jack worrying about his Action Girl daughter, and that she should be looking forward to prom, not field-stripping an AK-47...

 - Danny's mom bringing out Jack's more sensitive side, and Jack finds he enjoys having a genuine conversation with a woman for once.

 - When The Grim Reaper catches up with Danny and Jack, he proves despite a seemingly dismissive attitude he's more of a Creepy Good character than a villain.
 He even provides them with the hint they desperately need to save the dying Jack.